 - Keep an eye on reduced-fat foods – many actually contain more sugar as food manufactures add sugar to compensate for the altered taste and texture caused by the fat being removed.
 Look at the whole food label to be sure.

-- To see whether a product is high in added sugar look at the ingredients list, which always starts with the biggest ingredient first.
+- To see whether a product is high in free sugar look at the ingredients list, which always starts with the biggest ingredient first.
+So if sugar or syrup is listed in the first few ingredients, the product you’re buying will contain a high proportion of sugar.